 - Clean the vegetables and remove any wilted leaves.

-- In a large bowl or basin put water with vinegar (5 litres water to 4 tbsp wine vinegar) and let the leafy greens soak for half an hour in the water.
+- In a large bowl or basin put water with vinegar (5 litres water to 4 tbsp wine vinegar) and let the leafy greens soak for about twenty minutes.
 Remove from the basin and discard the water.
-(This is done in case there are bugs on the greens).
+(We do this so if there are insects on the greens, they will surface).
 Then rinse them twice.
 Cut off the thicker stems.

 - Wash the zucchini and cut the two edges.